adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## What does modular even mean?

 A module is a distinct, indepenent unit, that can be combined with other modules to form a more complex structure.

 In a living room, you can consider the TV, the sofa and the wall art modules.
 All coming together to create a useable room.

 If you take one of the units away, the rest still works just fine.
-I don't need any aspect of the TV to be able to sit on the sofa.
-Okay you get the picture :)
+I don't need the TV to be able to sit on the sofa etc. Okay you get the picture!

 ## Who is this for?